Jordomav/Innoved/app-class/day2/README.md

 ```

 - `templateUrl` is what tells the JavaScript where the HTML we wrote will be housed.
-- `controller` is, as the name implies, is what controls our state
+- `controller` is, as the name implies, is what controls our state.
-- `controllerAs` allows us to reference the controller in more simple language
+- `controllerAs` allows us to reference the controller in more simple language.